omahs/pdr-backend/READMEs/get-rose-on-sapphire.md

 To verify that the tx went through:

 - Verify "withdraw" side: in Oasis wallet, in the Oasis account you sent from, in its tx history, click on the most recent tx.
-Copy the the txHash value.
+Copy the txHash value.
 Finally, go to [oasisscan.com](https://www.oasisscan.com/) and paste in the txHash value.
 - But note that its "to" address is an oasis address, _not_ your EVM address.
 This address is the middleman bridge from your Oasis-native sending account to your EVM-native receiving account.
 So we still need to verify the "deposit" side, in the EVM account.
 - Verify "deposit" side: via the Oasis wallet extension, check your EVM wallet's balance as described above).
 The balance should have increased by the amount of ROSE that you sent.